Sleep has always been, and will likely continue to be, a bit of a mystery.

 Why do we sleep?
 What are the benefits of sleep?

 From an evolutionary standpoint, it seems like something that we should have abandoned a few hundred thousand years ago.
-The fact that we fall into a near unconscious state for a third of our day, every day, leaving us vulnerable to whatever horrifying dangers we faced in the early days of civilization, makes me wonder how we ever made it this far as a species.
+The fact that we fall into a near unconscious state for a third of our day, every day, leaving us vulnerable to whatever horrifying dangers we faced in the early days of civilisation, makes me wonder how we ever made it this far as a species.

 However, it just goes to show you that whatever sleep does for us, it’s obviously vital to our health and well being.
 If it wasn’t, those individuals who needed less sleep would have risen to the top of the gene pool a long, long time ago, and those that thrived on a lot of sleep would have been, well, eaten probably.
 Man, I’m glad I was born in this day and age.
 Being eaten would suck.